Azure/PyRIT/doc/setup/use_azure_sql_db.md

 # Azure SQL Database Setup, Authentication and User Permissions

 This document provides a comprehensive guide to setting up and managing Azure SQL Database with a focus on using Entra ID authentication.
-It covers the essential steps for creating an Azure SQL Database, configuring Azure SQL Server security controls such as enabling Entra ID-only authentication and restricting access to selected networks, mapping Entra ID users to specific Azure SQL DB roles like `data_owner`, `data_writer`, and `data_reader`, and verifying if corporate email users exist in the database while granting appropriate permissions to them.
+It covers the essential steps for creating an Azure SQL Database, configuring Azure SQL Server security controls such as enabling Entra ID-only authentication and restricting access to selected networks, mapping Entra ID users to specific Azure SQL DB roles like `db_owner`, `db_writer`, and `db_reader`, and verifying if corporate email users exist in the database while granting appropriate permissions to them.

 If the Azure SQL Database is already set up, you can skip directly to Section 3 to manage user DB permissions.